cyberaide/bookmanager/README-prefix.md

 Planed enhancements:

-* integration of Refernces via pandoc citeref
+* integration of References via pandoc citeref
-* integration of Section, Table, Image refernces via pandoc crossref
+* integration of Section, Table, Image references via pandoc crossref

-If you like to help get in contagt with Gregor von Laszewski
+If you like to help get in contact with Gregor von Laszewski
 <laszewski@gmail.com>

 ```bash